 Professor of Educational Technology at Newcastle University, and winner of the 2013 TED Prize, Sugata Mitra, began with the “Hole in the Wall” experiment where he placed computers, in walls, in slums and villages, in India, and found that children can overcome language and tech barriers in order to teach themselves and others using a computer.
 This led to the School in the Cloud initiative, from which we draw inspiration.

 The Self-Organized Learning Environment (SOLE) therefore allows students to cooperate within groups, and use computers to learn and answer questions.
 The SOLE motivates students, engages them, makes them responsible for their own education without a teacher hindering or neglecting them, and all it requires is internet connection.

-For our older students, we introduce the concepts of entrepreneurship, and through an interactive activity, help in setting up our students' first micro-business.
+For our older students, we introduce the concepts of entrepreneurship, framed through the perspective of problem-solving.

 Another essential part of the curriculum teaches basic ICT (internet and communication technology) skills.
 Through online scavenger hunts, and student-directed SOLE sessions, we encourage students to use technology to learn more about whatever they are interested in.

 We also teach more explicit technological skills such as basic programming and web-design.
 Using the Hour of Code platform, students learn basic computer science.
 Students also end up designing their own websites in groups.